microsoft/ignite25-LAB590-building-collaborative-agents-in-microsoft-teams-with-teams-ai-library/README.md

 - Become familiar with the debugging and developer tools available to test your agent
 - Deploy a new agent to Teams using the M365 Agents Toolkit
 - Setup and deploy AI resources with the Azure AI Foundry
-- Utilize advanced orchestartion features like MCP
+- Utilize advanced orchestration features like MCP

 ### 💻 Technologies Used